swisskyrepo/PayloadsAllTheThings/Upload Insecure Files/README.md

 ### Filename vulnerabilities

+Sometimes the vulnerability is not the upload but how the file is handled after.
+You might want to upload files with payloads in the filename.

 - Time-Based SQLi Payloads: e.g. `poc.js'(select*from(select(sleep(20)))a)+'.extension`
-- LFI Payloads:  e.g. `image.png../../../../../../../etc/passwd`
+- LFI/Path Traversal Payloads:  e.g. `image.png../../../../../../../etc/passwd`
 - XSS Payloads e.g. `'"><img src=x onerror=alert(document.domain)>.extension`
 - File Traversal e.g. `../../../tmp/lol.png`
 - Command Injection e.g. `; sleep 10;`

+Also you upload:
+- HTML/SVG files to trigger an XSS
+- EICAR file to check the presence of an antivirus

 ### Picture upload with LFI

 Valid pictures hosting PHP code.
-Upload the picture and use a local file inclusion to execute the code.
+Upload the picture and use a **Local File Inclusion** to execute the code.
 The shell can be called with the following command : `curl 'http://localhost/test.php?0=system' --data "1='ls'"`.

 - Picture Metadata, hide the payload inside a comment tag in the metadata.
 - Picture Resize, hide the payload within the compression algorithm in order to bypass a resize.
 Also defeating `getimagesize()` and `imagecreatefromgif()`.